asastats/docs/requested-features.md

 ### MEDIUM PRIORITY FEATURES

+- [ ] Use % from algostake and display staking rewards
 - [ ] Reduce font/Shorten address by adding ...
 - [ ] Add warning message only to affected users if applicable
 - [ ] LP tokens in Yieldly are not show as "in Yiedly"